shazahmad/computePlusPlus/lab0_intrigue.md

 ```

 ## Results
- From the host application console output it is clear that FPGA accelerated kernel can out perform CPU only implementation by a factor of 68x.
-It is large gain in terms of performance over CPU.
-Following labs will illustrate how it allows to process more than 3 HD video channels with 1080p resolution in parallel.
+ From the host application console output, it is clear that the FPGA accelerated kernel can outperform CPU-only implementation by a factor of 68x.
+It is a large gain in terms of performance over CPU.
+The following labs will illustrate how it allows processing more than 3 HD video channels with 1080p resolution in parallel.
 It will be described how it is possible to achieve such performance gain by building a kernel modeled in software(c++) and host application which is also written in C++.
-The host application uses OpenCL APIs and Xilinx Runtime(XRT) Underneath of it.
-Host application demonstrates how to effectively unleash the compute power of this custom built hardware kernel.
+The host application uses OpenCL APIs and Xilinx Runtime(XRT) Underneath it.
+Host application demonstrates how to effectively unleash the computing power of this custom-built hardware kernel.

 ---------------------------------------